 Heavy Suga' & The SweeTones originated in Hot Springs, Arkansas in 2007.
 The original band was composed of Heather Crosse (bass, vocals), Jerry Jines (guitar, vocals) & Greg Batterton (harmonica, trumpet, vocals & comic relief).
 In 2008, Heather moved to Clarksdale, Mississippi to follow her Blues dreams & play bass for Super Chikan.
 While in Clarksdale, Heather kept her band going & added local drummer Lee Williams & Mark Yacovone on keys to the regular lineup.
 "It was the perfect mix of musicians & souls" says cheez' grinnin' Heather.
 The band continued to perform until Jerry passed on and Greg got too sick for travel, after which Clarksdale musicians Daddy Rich & Marshall Drew helped Heather keep the band going.
 Local Clarksdale friend & guitarist, Walt Busby started playing more permanently & Heavy Suga' & The SweeTones continued groovin' on, just like Heather's mentors taught her to do.
 They also added frequent Clarksdale visitor Boston's Dick "The Poet" Lourie on sax whenever possible.
-In the last seven years other than being regulars at world famous Ground Zero Blues Club, Juke Joint Fest & Sunflower Blues & Gospel Festival they have also played major Blues Festivals including, King Biscuit & Chicago Blues Fest and many other clubs & events across the country.
+In the last nine years other than being regulars at world famous Ground Zero Blues Club, Juke Joint Fest & Sunflower Blues & Gospel Festival they have also played major Blues Festivals including, King Biscuit & Chicago Blues Fest and many other clubs & events across the country.
 They have opened for B.B.
 King, Robert Plant, Paul Thorne, Bernie Marsden, Super Chikan & have had the honor of backing some Blues Legends, including Charlie Musslewhite, Bob Margolin, Jody Williams, Guitar Shorty, Terry "Big T" Williams, James "Super Chikan" Johnson & Chicago Blues Legend, Taildragger.
 Most recently an old friend/mentor of Heather's, Dan Smith of Hot Springs, Arkansas, joined the band on guitar.
 In 2014, Heather was signed to the German Blues label, Ruf Records, and in May 2015 the band recorded her debut solo album, "Groovin' At The Crosse Roads," with Grammy winning producer, Jim Gaines.
 The album was released worldwide in September 2015!
 Every song pays homage to the Blues greats who have shaped them into the musicians they are today.
 They are humbled by their success & are happiest when they are sharing their music with their fans.
 Heavy Suga' & The SweeTones are a fun & unique Soul Blues band that will keep you dancing, touch your heart and always put on a high-energy show that you won't want to miss!

 Playing with our friends!!!